 Emily Gajda Earth Sciences URCAD presentation Fall 2016

-Posters will be judged using a rubric, the best presentations in each school (CLASS, SEPS, SEST, SOB) will receive awards.
+Posters will be judged using a rubric and the best presentations in each school (CLASS, SEPS, SEST, SOB) will receive awards.
 Graduate students will be judged separately from Undergraduates.